Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 As your wound heals it may form a scab.
 Avoid picking the crust as this can cause scarring and infection — it will fall off by itself.

 All wounds can scar.
-Scars look red and thick at first but will fade to become thin and white over time.
+Scars look red or purple in colour and thick at first but will fade to become thin and a paler colour over time.

 Infections